Hackandres99/Artstation-Scrapping/README.md

 # Artstation Scraper
-This program allow to get artworks of an artist on artstation
+This program allow to get artist resume, artworks and artwork previews data of an artist on artstation

 To make sure this program works correctly on your machine, it is needed to follow the next steps: